 Seek Immediate Eye Care

-If you feel you are experiencing any of these symptoms or have had a recent injury to your eye/head please call 970-262-9272 to schedule and eye health exam.
+If you feel you are experiencing any of these symptoms or have had a recent injury to your eye/head please call EyeTech Optometry in Frisco, CO at 970-262-9272 to schedule and eye health exam.
 If it is not during regular business hours the listed phone number will ring through to the doctor on call who may come in to examine you, or direct you to the best facility at that time for evaluation if unable to make it to the office.

 Dr. Ward and Dr Philpy regularly diagnose and treat eye injuries, infections, inflammations, burning, redness, pain, sensitivity, pink eye and remove foreign bodies from the eye.